cfpdx-301d-spring-2017/lectures/README.md

 Week 3     | The Controller
 Week 4     | Project Week

+## Class Resources

+We will have our own GitHub Organization to manage all of our repositories.
+All lecture notes and information will be found in this repo, under that day's directory.
+Your daily labs will have their own repo within this organization.

 ## Slides from class

 Any slides used during class will be sent out via Ryver after class.
-Lecture outlines and notes will be in each lecture's README.
+Lecture outlines and notes will be in each lecture's directory's README.

 ## Assignments